-ARRA members are being asked to contact their Representatives and Senators to urge them to support the Recreation Not Red Tape Act (RNR).June 28, 2019
+ARRA members are being asked to contact their representatives, senators, and governors to urge them to avoid additional harm to the powersports industry from the fallout of the COVID-19 pandemic.

 NOHVCC is a national body of OHV recreation enthusiasts that develops and provides a wide spectrum of programs, materials, and information to individuals, clubs, associations, and agencies in order to further a positive future for responsible OHV recreation.

 Take the ARRA Quiz to test your knowledge!
 Then, share it with friends and family to test their familiarity with the Recreational Trails Program, too.

 Americans for Responsible Recreational Access (ARRA) was formed to ensure that Americans are not arbitrarily denied the right to responsibly experience and enjoy the public lands that belong to the citizens of the United States.
 The members of ARRA, which include horseback riders, personal watercraft users, off-highway vehicle and snowmobile riders, and vacationing families, have joined together to provide input on decisions regarding land use designation, recreation opportunities, and preservation.
 Its members seek responsible consideration of competing activities, which are based on sound environmental principles.